I-526E Processing Time for China Investors in 2026

 For investors who have not yet filed, the grandfathering deadline creates a practical urgency that interacts with the I-526E timeline.

-Filing before September 30, 2026 locks in statutory protection — if the Regional Center program lapses or is restructured in fiscal year 2027, USCIS must continue adjudicating petitions filed before the deadline.
+Filing on or before September 30, 2026 locks in statutory protection — if the Regional Center program lapses or is restructured in fiscal year 2027, USCIS must continue adjudicating petitions filed on or before the deadline.
 Filing after that date means the petition is exposed to any future program interruption.

-The implication for investors who have not yet completed their source-of-funds documentation or capital transfer: the preparation work typically takes three to six months.
+The implication for investors who have not yet completed their source-of-funds documentation or capital transfer: source-of-funds preparation typically takes three to six months, and capital transfer can add one to three months.
 A family starting that process in June 2026 may struggle to complete the filing by September 30.
 Starting in May or earlier provides meaningful margin.

 When the Clock Starts for Children